Fiat Panda (2012) Review

 This new Panda is amazingly just the third generation of the Panda since the original was launched in 1980.
 These things take time apparently.
 The new incarnation of Fiat's practical but fun small car gets a softer look but it's still unmistakably a Panda with that familiar profile and near vertical rear end.

-Initially the Panda will be available with two variants of the 0.9-litre TwinAir engine – a naturally aspirated 65bhp version and a turbocharged model with 85bhp.
-There will also be a 1.2-litre 69bhp petrol, and eventually a 75bhp 1.3-litre diesel.
+Initially the Panda was available with two variants of the 0.9-litre TwinAir engine – a naturally aspirated 65PS version and a turbocharged model with 85PS.
+There is also a 1.2-litre petrol, and a 75PS 1.3-litre diesel.
 Easy to drive with good all round visibility, the Panda is ideal for an urban environment while decent high speed stability means it's happy on the motorway too.
 Only a bouncy ride lets it down.

 As ever the Panda is spacious, practical and family friendly.
 There's a larger boot with a wider tailgate plus more space for those sitting in the back, both in terms of width and legroom.
 It can even be specified with a sliding rear seat bench which increases boot space should you need more.

 Prices start at around £9k which is affordable but there is plenty of competition out there at this price, most notably from the latest Hyundai i10 plus the Volkswagen Up, Skoda Citigo and SEAT Mii trio.

 Real MPG average for a Fiat Panda (2012)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.

 Real MPG gives real world data from drivers like you to show how much fuel a vehicle really uses.

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.